troclaux/notes/python.md

 └── main.py
 ```

-to import a module from a package, use the following syntax:
+import a module from a package:

 ```python
 import math as m        # creates alias for module from module import *